sanderstad/SSDT-With-tSQLt-Template/README.md

 # SSDT-With-tSQLt-Template
 Template how a SSDT project can be setup including tSQLt

-To use this template you need the **PSModuleDevelopment** module which is part of the [PSFramework](https://github.com/PowershellFrameworkCollective/psframework) module
+To use this template you need the **PSModuleDevelopment** module which is part of the [PSFramework](https://github.com/PowershellFrameworkCollective/psframework) project

 Use the following command to create a new template from this directory